nerijusza/rss-feed/README.md

 * Add tests (Symfony tested) to React application
 * Login/registration form validation in React (implemented in Symfony)
 * Use interfaces in React application
-* Cancel not finished AJAX email validation requests if new one is launched
 * Add global Exception handler in Symfony to return friendly JSON response
 # API (Symfony)
 ## Testing